Nourine-Sabry/SysBio_CADD_Internship/README.md

 ## Description:

+- This internship was hosted by the Biotechnology Research & Innovation (BRIC) centre at Nile University, and was instructed by me under the supervision of Prof. Sameh Hassanein.
-This internship aims to teach interns the fundamentals of systems biology & structural bioinformatics.
+- This internship aims to teach interns the fundamentals of systems biology & structural bioinformatics.
 Throughout this internship, interns will learn how computational biology can be used to identify key genes driving disease and how to discover potential drug candidates.
+- In the systems biology phase, interns learned (WIP)
+- In the computer-aided drug discovery phase, interns learned (WIP)

+---

 ## Syllabus: